IFCA-Advanced-Computing/anjana/CONTRIBUTING.md

     source .venv/bin/activate
     pip install -e .

-4. Create a new brach (e.g. develop)
+4. Create a new brach (e.g. develop).

      ```bash
      git checkout -b develop

 5. Add the functionalities you want to contribute.
 6. Include commits that are descriptive and clear about the changes made and functionality added.
-Make sure you create Semantic Commit Messages (conventional commits) including the use of flags such as `feat`, `fix`, `refactor`, `test`, etc
+Make sure you create Semantic Commit Messages (conventional commits) including the use of flags such as `feat`, `fix`, `refactor`, `test`, etc.
 7. Check the style and that linting is successfully executed by using `tox`.
 8. Check that the code coverage is greater than 90%: